If you’re looking to purchase a new RAM kit – or upgrade your existing one – a question that many times arises is: Can you mix RAM modules?

 In short, the answer to this question is: yes.

-No matter the brand, speed, and size of the RAM, you theoretically can get it to work on your system; though it may prove to be problematic.
+No matter the brand, speed, and size of the RAM, theoretically you can mix and match RAM in your system; though it may prove to be problematic.

 Also, depending on the setup & workload, you may not even notice a difference in performance.